BaumianerNiklas/iubus/README.md

 Dead simple discord.js v14 slash command framework.
 Iubus (from the latin word _iubere_ - "to command, to order") is a simple, barebones framework on top of discord.js for easily dealing with slash commands.

-NOTE: This is not released as a npm package yet.
-The project is still somewhat under development, though I'm hoping to publish it along with when discord.js v14 becomes a stable release.
-There are currently no plans of changing the interface etc. of the library anymore, and it should already be ready enough to be released.

 The documentation/guide for the frameowork is contained in the [GitHub Wiki](https://github.com/BaumianerNiklas/iubus/wiki), but here's a quickstart example:

 In your entry file: